mds-agenturgruppe/pimprint-core-bundle/doc/05_PimPrint-Demo/04_DataPrint_Demos.md

 # DataPrint Demos

-DataPrint demos are real world example print products generated with content from the Pimcore demo.
+DataPrint demos are real-world example print products generated with content from the Pimcore demo.
 They show the integration into Pimcore and usage of an arbitrary data model.

 * [Project Content](#page_Project_Content)
 * [PimPrint Features](#page_PimPrint_Features)